Specialization of Difference Equations and High Frobenius Powers: Rationality of the Cut

 \begin{proof} Suppose to the contrary that $\rho=1$.
 We have $vfa_{n}=f_{1}a_{n}+\gamma_{n}$ for $n\gg0$.
 By transformal Henselianity and Lemma \ref{newton} an element $t_{n}\in\mathcal{O}_{K}$ is found with $v\left(a_{n}-t_{n}\right)=\gamma_{n}$ and $ft_{n}=0$; in fact, these constraints uniquely determine $t_{n}$.
 There is therefore a root of $fx$ in cofinally many of the balls - this contradicts scatteredness! \end{proof} \begin{claim} Let $\mu_{0},\mu_{1}$ be the smallest and largest transformal $p$-th powers in $I'$, respectively.
 Then after twisting we have $\mu_{0}=1$ whereas $\mu_{1}$ is an infinite transformal $p$-th power.
 In particular, they are distinct. \end{claim}

 \begin{proof} First off, it is impossible that every exponent in $I'$ has a vanishing constant term.
 For, using the fact that $K$ is inversive, we may write:

-so that the difference polynomial $hx=\sum c_{\mu}^{\frac{1}{\sigma}}x^{\frac{\mu}{\sigma}}$ has strictly smaller degree, and yet the quantity $vha_{n}$ fails to stabilize as $n\to\infty$, contradicting minimality.
+so that the difference polynomial $hx=\sum c_{\mu}^{\frac{1}{\sigma}}x^{\frac{\mu}{\sigma}}$ has strictly smaller degree, and yet the quantity $vha_{n}$ fails to stabilize as $n\to\infty$, contradicting the minimality of the degree of $fx$ (and hence of $gx$).
 It follows that some exponent in $I'$ has a nonzero constant term, so it is digitwise dominated by some natural number, namely the largest power of $p$ dividing that term.
 By Lemma \ref{digitwise}, the set $I'$ is downwards closed with respect to digitwise domination, and it follows that there is some $\mu_{0}\in I'$ which is an honest power of $p$.
 By the same argument, after twisting, we may assume that $\mu_{0}=1$.